SalmaJKhan/MSc_Project_30107961/README.md

 The dataset consists of 2,445 static images of human blastocysts (day 5 embryos) in PNG format, clinically annotated to classify embryos into "silver" and "gold" standards.

 **How to Run the Code:**
-Clone this repository.
-Open the Google_Colab_Code.ipynb file in Google Colab.
+- Open the Google_Colab_Code.ipynb file in Google Colab.
-Ensure you have the required libraries (TensorFlow, scikit-learn, etc.) installed.
-Run the notebook to train and evaluate the models.
+- Run all codes to train and evaluate the models.

 **Video: Prototype Test Run:**
 Download the file to view a test run of the Prototype model.